Kent State University

 The instructor teaching MUS 45321/5, Accompanying, receives .66 load hrs. for administering the program and .66 load hrs. for the weekly studio class in accompanying.
 (This is not to be confused with MUS 48221/5 and MUS 48222/5, Elements of Accompanying.)

-Load credit is earned during the fall and spring semesters only.
+Load credit shown in the faculty handbook is earned during the fall and spring semesters only.
 Eligible T/TT faculty members may apply for funding for summer dissertation supervision.
+Full-time non-tenure track faculty advising dissertations may apply for funding based on the tenure-track CBA by writing to the Director of the School of Music.

-Requests for Summer Session salary for advising dissertations are determined in accordance with the CBA.
+Requests for Summer Session load and salary for advising dissertations are determined in accordance with the tenure-track CBA.

-Load credit is earned during the fall and spring semesters only.
+Load credit shown in the faculty handbook is earned during the fall and spring semesters only.
 Eligible T/TT faculty members may apply for funding for summer thesis supervision.
+Full-time non-tenure track faculty advising theses may apply for load and salary based on the tenure-track CBA by writing to the Director of the School of Music.

 Thesis I is variable credit 2.0-6.0 credit hours; 3.0 credit hours equate to .5 load hours.
 Thesis II is fixed at 2.0 credit hours, which equates to .33 load hours per student.

-Requests for Summer Session salary for advising theses are determined in accordance with the CBA.
+Requests for Summer Session load and salary for advising theses are determined in accordance with the tenure-track CBA.

 MMME Capstone Project